hyodotdev/kstyled/packages/docs/docs/performance.md

 ### Performance characteristics

 The **8-15% improvement** is consistent across different types of components:

 - Components with mostly static styles benefit from build-time compilation
 - Components with dynamic styles still benefit from faster component instantiation and lighter runtime overhead
 - The improvement is most noticeable when rendering many components (e.g., long lists)

+**Note on real-world impact**: While our simple benchmark shows an 8-15% performance improvement, **more complex components with deeper nesting, multiple dynamic props, and heavy style computations can see even larger performance gains**.
+The compile-time optimization becomes increasingly beneficial as component complexity grows, since kstyled eliminates all CSS parsing overhead regardless of style complexity.

 ### Important notes